 Types of Dust Collector Filter Bags

-The type of filter bag you’ll need to operate your dust collector at maximum effectiveness and efficiency will depend on the type of machine you have and the specific operating conditions.
+The type of filter bag you’ll need to operate your dust collector at maximum effectiveness and efficiency will depend on your machine type and the specific operating conditions.
 See below for more information on what filter bag is best for your application.

-Normal maximum continuous operating temperature is 180°F. Used mostly on shaker type collectors, general applications include: cleaning rooms, atmospheric air cleaning, woodworking applications, cement & rock products, and other general application handling ambient air.
-Chemical resistance is poor and flammability is high.
-Cotton filters offer good chemical resistance in dry, ambient conditions and is not recommended where mineral acids and oxidizing agents are present.
+Normal maximum continuous operating temperature is 180°F. Used mostly on shaker-type collectors, general applications include cleaning rooms, atmospheric air cleaning, woodworking applications, cement & rock products, and other general applications handling ambient air.
+Chemical resistance is poor, and flammability is high.
+Cotton filters offer good chemical resistance in dry, ambient conditions and are not recommended where mineral acids and oxidizing agents are present.
 These filters offer good resistance to both flex and flat abrasion.
 Cotton has excellent clean-down where static charge tends to hold dust cake on other fibers.
-Cotton is available with a flame retardant finish.
+Cotton is available with a flame-retardant finish.